 In western countries, drinking alcohol is not only largely accepted but also largely encouraged.
-I do not blame the act of drinking alcohol.
-I understand how and why people do it.
+I do not blame the act of drinking alcohol and understand how and why people do it.
 I myself often enjoy giving in to drinking a few beers.
-However, having witnessed close people falling into serious alcoholism, I can’t stress enough the dangers of its long term effects.
+However, having witnessed people close to me falling into serious alcoholism, I can’t stress enough the dangers of its long term effects.

-Instead of taking a happy photo and make it seem sad, and, a sad photo and make it seem beautiful, couldn’t I take a single photo that is happy, beautiful and/or sad depending on the way you look at it?
-I was even more disturbed with making a photo that is “normal” and make it seem shocking.
+Instead of taking a happy photo and make it seem sad, and, a sad photo and make it seem beautiful, couldn’t I take a single photo that is happy, beautiful and/or sad depending on the way one looks at it?
+I was even more disturbed with making a photo that is “normal” and making it seem shocking.
 What is something normal?
 I do not consider myself normal so how am I supposed to make a “normal photo”?

 There are things I want the world to know about, and these are generally serious topics.
 I have to admit that with my photos I want to make people dream rather than think about reality.
 But couldn’t I make an exception and use toy photography to talk about a serious topic?
 One of those serious topics, which I think is important to talk about, is alcoholism and its long terms effects.
 Still, I wanted to

-Since April 2016 I knew I wanted to use Woody as the main subject and what story I wanted to tell.
+Since April, I knew I wanted to use Woody as the main subject and what story I wanted to tell.
 However in July I was still stuck with zero photo.
 As soon as I arrived in Norway in July, I knew that I had to complete this challenge there if I wanted to get results before the end of the year.

-So I spent a lot of time looking at my photos before making any decision about which were the ones that would be part of the series.
-I often take (at least) a few days before making choices about what will make its way online, but here it’s been longer than usual.
+So I spent some time looking at my photos before making any decision about which ones should be part of the series.
+I often take (at least) a few days before making choices about what will make its way online, but here it was longer than usual.
 While the goal of the challenge was to make four photos, I haven’t been able to go below eight.

-But here I wanted to take my time and make more efforts in order to give a coherent and specific feel to the series.
-In particular I’ve been particularly careful about the color tone of the photos.
-I wanted to keep the quite punchy colors I give to all my photos, but on the other hand I wanted to give them a kind of desaturated/aged look.
+But here I wanted to take my time and make more efforts to give a coherent and specific feel to the series.
+In particular, I’ve been particularly careful about the color tone of the photos.
+I wanted to keep the quite punchy colors I give to all my photos, but on the other hand, I wanted to give them a kind of desaturated/aged look.